 Departures

-Jamie and Aisling came through to spend this weekend with us and we had some nice chats.
-Grandma came for a farewell lunch on Sunday and she kept on bursting into tears - it's so unlike her usual stoical demeanour.
-As for me, I'm not sure how I feel right now.
-But I wish both Jamie and Aisling the very best as they start their fantastic adventure.
+Jamie came through to spend this weekend with us and we had some nice chats.
+Grandma came for a farewell lunch on Sunday and she kept on bursting into tears because Jamie is leaving - it's so unlike her usual stoical demeanour.
+As for me, I'm kind of ok about it; its not a permanent move for Jamie and I wish them the very best as they start their fantastic adventure.

 Limmy